Shani Dev

 Quick Facts

-Divine Role
+Divine Form

-Saturday, sesame oil, black sesame, humility
+Saturday, sesame oil, black sesame seeds, humility

 The Story and Significance of Shani Dev